MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 Description

-This indicator measures the total amount of municipal waste generated in Italy in relation to GDP (chain-linked values, reference year 2015) and household expenditure (chain-linked values, reference year 2015).
+The indicator measures the total quantity of municipal waste generated in Italy in relation to GDP, chain-linked volumes with reference year 2020, and to household final consumption expenditure, chain-linked volumes with reference year 2020.

 Purpose

-To measure the total amount of waste generated and the correlation between waste generation and socio-economic indicators.
+To measure the total quantity of waste generated and the correlation between waste generation and socio-economic indicators.

 Policy relevance and utility for users